Meral Danış Beştaş

-Meral Danış Beştaş (born 5 April 1967) is a Turkish politician from the Peoples' Democratic Party (HDP), who has served as a Member of Parliament since 7 June 2015.
+Meral Danış Beştaş (born 5 April 1967) is a Kurdish politician from the Peoples' Democratic Party (HDP), who has served as a Member of Parliament since 23 June 2015.

 Early life and education

 Born in Mardin, Beştaş graduated from Dicle University Faculty of Law in 1990.
 She was detained on the 16 November 1993, together with her husband, accused of being a courier for the PKK.
 Between the 15 November 1993 and 21 December 1993, 16 lawyers who defended clients accused of being affiliated with the PKK were detained.
 Beştaş was released on the 10 December 1993 together with 12 other lawyers.
 All 16 lawyers alleged that due to their detention their rights were violated, and they filed a complaint at the European Commission of Human Rights.
 In 2003 she was granted with an indemnification of 14.000 Euros for having been unlawfully detained for 24 days.

 Political career

 She is currently a co-deputy president of the HDP, and was elected as a HDP Member of Parliament at the June 2015 general election and has been reelected in the November 2015 and the June 2018 general election.